 What are the rules about tree trimming and powerlines?

-The law requires both public and private tree assets to be pruned as required to ensure there is a minimum safety clearance between vegetation and powerlines.
-Ausgrid has an ongoing maintenance program to keep all trees and their branches clear of powerlines and power poles.
+The law requires both public and private trees to be pruned as required to ensure there is a minimum safety clearance between vegetation and powerlines.
+Ausgrid has an ongoing maintenance program to keep all public trees and their branches clear of powerlines and power poles.
 This helps prevent injury to people and damage to property.

 Where a tree on private property is entering the safety clearances of wires in the street, Ausgrid will trim the tree for residents, free of charge, to meet its safety obligations.